gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Run!" she shouted at him again.
 The bot was already righting itself.
-There was no way they could---
+There was no way they could—

 *Crunch!*
 Just as the bot started to stand,